NotPrab/.NET-Deobfuscator/README.md

 ## General Lists
 - ### Agile
   - [AgileStringDecryptor](https://github.com/NotPrab/AgileStringDecryptor) - A dynamic agile string decryptor that relies on invoke.
+  - [Agile.NET-Deobfuscator](https://github.com/ribthegreat99OrN0P/Agile.NET-Deobfuscator) - Deobfuscates Agile.NET controlflow, strings, and proxy delegates.
+Please let me know for new updates or any other problems.
+Throughout the full source on every line it contains comments so you can easily understand the process behind it.
+Enjoy!

 - ### ArchangelCloak
   - [ArchangeIUncloaker](https://github.com/TobitoFatitoNulled/ArchangelUnCloaker) - Public ArchangelCloak Deobfuscator